Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 1. Except as provided under subsection 2, a veterinary prescription drug must be dispensed, used, or prescribed within the context of a veterinarian-client-patient relationship.

 a.
-The drug is prescribed by a licensed veterinarian or by a veterinarian licensed in another jurisdiction who has established a veterinarian-client-patient relationship;
+The drug is prescribed by a veterinarian or by a foreign practitioner who has established a veterinarian-client-patient relationship;

 b.
-The prescribing veterinarian has an inadequate supply of the drug, failure to dispense the drug would interrupt a therapeutic regimen, or failure to dispense the drug would cause an animal to suffer; and
+The prescribing veterinarian or foreign practitioner has an inadequate supply of the drug, failure to dispense the drug would interrupt a therapeutic regimen, or failure to dispense the drug would cause an animal to suffer;

 c.
-The dispensing veterinarian verifies the prescription with the prescribing veterinarian.
+The dispensing veterinarian verifies the prescription with the prescribing veterinarian or foreign practitioner; and

 CHAPTER 43-29.1.
 VETERINARIAN LOAN REPAYMENT PROGRAM